Frequently Asked Questions

 What would my time commitment be?

 IHeLp is a 6-month program.
-Participants spend approximately 8-10 hours of home study per week and are required to spend a 4-day retreat in Tucson.
+Participants spend approximately 8-10 hours of home study per week and required to attend a 4-day retreat.
 Participants must maintain current academic progress throughout the 6 months of the program.

 What will I receive upon graduation from IHeLp?

-After successful completion of all program requirements, you will receive a certificate of completion through The University of Arizona Center for Integrative Medicine.
+After successful completion of all program requirements, you will receive a certificate of completion through The University of Arizona Andrew Weil Center for Integrative Medicine.

 Can I receive continuing education credit for completing the Program?